wackou/bts_tools/docs/howto_os.rst

     # apt-get install build-essential git cmake libssl-dev libdb5.3++-dev libncurses5-dev libreadline-dev \
                       python3-dev python3-pip libyaml-dev libboost-all-dev ntp

-Note that we also install the ``ntp`` client here, this needed to keep your server's time correctly adjusted, which is a requirement for a delegate wanting to sign blocks (given that the time slot for a block is 10 seconds, you need to be pretty much spot on when it's your turn to sign a block)
+Note that we also install the ``ntp`` client here, this is needed to keep your server's time correctly adjusted, which is a requirement for a delegate wanting to sign blocks (given that the time slot for a block is 10 seconds, you need to be pretty much spot on when it's your turn to sign a block)